 For those popping in thanks to a search term (Hello!
 Thanks for stopping by!), I had my first Mirena® IUD inserted in April of 2007.
 I was terrified.
 After reading Internet horror stories, I had psyched myself into thinking I would pass out, bleed excessively, have a ruptured uterus… whatever could happen, it would pretty much happen.
 So I reached for two Tylenol #3 with codeine (a prescription pain medication), which effectively numbed any pain I may have experienced during the insertion.
 I went home, had a few cramps and slept the rest of the afternoon.
-I had purchased a box of extra absorbent pads (because I had read tampons would breed infection post-insertion and you bleed A LOT).
-But I only spotted a few time.
-I eventually gave the pads away.
-After that faint spotting and mild cramping, my periods stopped.
+After some faint spotting and mild cramping, my periods stopped.
 I only had spotting again after my laparoscopy in 2008.
 And that was only a few times (due to the doctor moving my uterus to remove adhesions).

 It wasn’t all smooth sailing along the way.
 I had moments where I wondered if the Mirena was causing moodiness and cramping.
 It did increase my tendency to create ovarian cysts, which can become rather painful.
 The reason for my 2008 laparoscopy, for example, was due to a cyst that developed on an ovary.
 We watched it through ultrasound as it sat on my ovary for nearly a year.
-When it developed into a thick walled septated cyst — the kind that can develop into cancer.
+When it developed into a thick walled septated cyst — the kind that can develop into cancer — it was lap time.
 Naturally, my doctor was eager to get it out.

 Shhh.. the “H” Word… and a New Mirena Comes to the Rescue

 Because of my history and my pain level, I felt ready for a hysterectomy.
 I was already living without a period (this was all menopause was, right?!?!
 Ha!).
 What’s the big deal.
 Thankfully that gynecologist’s office had a nurse practitioner who had had endometriosis and had a hysterectomy at 30.
-There I sat, a naive but in pain 28 year-old.
-And she convinced me that the better option was to stick it out with Mirena®, or try another reversible endometriosis treatment.
+There I sat, a naive but in pain.
+She convinced me that the better option was to stick it out with Mirena®, or try another reversible endometriosis treatment.
 And now I am glad I took her advice.